Sheet Pan Banana Pancakes (Ready in Under 30 Minutes)

 • Slice Before Serving: Cut into squares or fun shapes for individual servings right in the pan prior to serving.

-Frequently Asked Questions About Sheet Pan Banana Pancakes
+Sheet Pan Banana Pancakes Recipe FAQs

 Can I make this with pancake mix?

-Yes - use your favorite pancake mix and just fold in mashed banana and adjust liquid if needed.
+Yes, use your favorite pancake mix and just fold in mashed banana and adjust liquid if needed.

 Do I need parchment paper?